open-cogsci/osdoc/content/getting-opensesame/download.md

 permalink: /download/
 ---

 Welcome to the OpenSesame documentation area!
 Here you can find everything you always wanted to know about your favorite free and cross-platform experiment builder.
-The latest stable version of OpenSesame is 2.8.2 *Gutsy Gibson*, released on June 11 2014 ([release notes]).
+The latest stable version of OpenSesame is 2.8.3 *Gutsy Gibson*, released on July 10 2014 ([release notes]).
 Older versions can be found [here][archive].

 Installation instructions and more download options can be found below the download buttons.